Skip to main content

 Get the newest SDK_VERSION from https://github.com/RampNetwork/ramp-sdk-ios/releases.

 4. Open the Terminal app, go to root directory, and type pod install.
-Cocoapods will download Ramp library and all its dependencies and then create a .xcworkspace file, which from now on you should use to open your project (if you're not doing it already).
+Cocoapods will download Ramp Network library and all its dependencies and then create a .xcworkspace file, which from now on you should use to open your project (if you're not doing it already).

 $ pod install